ansible/workshops/exercises/ansible_engine/3-variables/README.md

 - `handler:` This is telling the *play* that the `tasks:` are over, and now we are defining `handlers:`.
   Everything below that looks the same as any other task, i.e. you give it a name, a module, and the options for that module.
 This is the definition of a handler.
 - `notify: restart apache service` ...and here is your latter.
 Finally!
-The `nofify` statement is the invocation of a handler by name.
+The `notify` statement is the invocation of a handler by name.
 Quite the reveal, we know.
 You already noticed that you've added a `notify` statement to the `copy httpd.conf` task, now you know why.